5 mistakes to avoid with Product Tours

 And then you’ll want to work with a vendor that has robust integrations with your marketing automation platform to determine influenced pipeline for those that engaged with your tour but did not directly submit their information.

-For example, BoostUp was able to determine 70% of their pipeline interacted with a tour before submitting a form!
+For example, BoostUp was able to determine 70% of their pipeline interacted with an interactive demo before submitting a form!

 Here’s a link to their Tours page.

-Setting up product tours can have a powerful impact on your website and conversions.
+Setting up interactive demos can have a powerful impact on your website and conversions.
 But the strategy and vendor you partner with will have a tremendous impact on the success and especially the ability to see that success with data.